 Abscesses do not go away on their own and cannot be treated with over-the-counter medications.
 If you’re experiencing tooth pain, fever, or swelling you should see a dentist right away.

-How to treat an oral abscess?
+How to treat an dental abscess and Tooth Infections?

 It depends on the type of abscess.
 If you have a gingival or periodontal abscess, the dentist must first drain the pus out of the affected area.
 You may require scaling and root planing, which will give you a deep clean beneath the gumline.